mdrakiburrahman/openshift-vsphere-install/README.md

 # ?
 Cluster Name arcci
 # ?
 Pull Secret [? for help] ********************************
 # INFO Install-Config created in: .

+tree
+# .
+# ├── [      13407]  .openshift_install_state.json          # OpenShift install state file
+# ├── [       2973]  .openshift_install.log                 # Installer logs
+# └── [       3644]  install-config.yaml                    # Reusable config that can be used for reinstalls

+# Note that installer below will eat up the YAML file - so we back it up for future.

 # Fire install
 openshift-install create cluster --log-level=debug